 Carrying a Handgun Without a License

 The laws concerning carrying a handgun without a license in Indiana can be found in Indiana Code 35-47-2.
-In short, aside from certain exceptions, “a person shall not carry a handgun in any vehicle or on or about the person’s body without being licensed under this chapter to carry a handgun.”
+In recent years, these laws have changed as Indiana passed a law to allow “Constitutional Carry.”
+However, in some cases, a person can still be charged with carrying without a license.
 If charged with Carrying a Handgun Without License, the offense is typically a Class A Misdemeanor, except in certain circumstances where the charge can be enhanced to a felony.

-Exceptions to this rule include carrying a handgun on one’s own property, carrying the handgun for purposes of attending firearms training or a firearms related event, such as a gun show or hunting club, or receiving firearms repair or maintenance.
+If a person is required to have a license, there are exceptions to this rule, including carrying a handgun on one’s own property, carrying the handgun for purposes of attending firearms training or a firearms related event, such as a gun show or hunting club, or receiving firearms repair or maintenance.
 Additionally, a person may carry a handgun without a license in a vehicle that is owned or legally controlled by the person or another’s vehicle, with permission, if the handgun is: (A) unloaded; (B) not readily accessible; and (C) secured in a case.
 Finally, a person may possess a handgun without a license if the person carries the handgun: (A) at a shooting range (as defined in IC 14-22-31.5-3); (B) while attending a firearms instructional course; or (C) while engaged in a legal hunting activity.

 As you can see, there are many exceptions to the rule that a person must have a license to carry a handgun and if you have been charged with this offense, it is important to consult an attorney right away to discuss your possible defenses.